-func Reliable(string α : Trace; dom id: Ident; dom vis: Visible): formula; $\neg \exists pos t: \alpha.(\alpha(t)=Return:[?,exception,MemFailure,id?,vis?])$ end;
+''' func Reliable(string \alpha: Trace; dom id: Ident; dom vis: Visible): formula;

+\neg \exists pos t: \alpha.(\alpha(t)=Return:[?,exception,MemFailure,id?,vis?])

-That is, γ is a normalized trace of Reliable(id) if and only if Reliable(γ ,id,observable) is true.
+That is, $\gamma$ is a normalized trace of Reliable(id) if and only if Reliable( $\gamma$ , id, observable) is true.

-Below, when we say that have proven a formula $F(\gamma)$ by means of our tool, we mean that the tool has processed with answer "yes" a file consisting of all appropriate type declarations for fixed k, m, and n, together with the macro definitions given above and the code string γ : Trace; F(γ)
+Below, when we say that have proven a formula $F(\gamma)$ by feeding it to our tool we mean that we have fed a file consisting of all the type declaration for fixed k, m, n and the macro definitions given above followed by:

+string $\gamma$ : Trace; F( $\gamma$ )

-In what follows, we fix k = m = n = 1, that is, we have two process identities, two locations and two values.
+to our tool.
+In all executions we have k = m = n = 1, that is, we have two process identities, two locations and two values.
+Note that the reason for restricting to two of each is not reflected in the simple verification problems posed in problem 1 but rather by those of problem 3 below.

+Problem 1

-Problem 1 (a) Write a formal specification of the Memory component and of the Reliable Memory component.
+(a) Write a formal specification of the Memory component and of the Reliable Memory component.